slybepo/playfab-and-webhooks/README.md

-**tracker**
+**webhook integration**
 # How to Use:
-This script is designed to streamline your GitHub workflow, making it easier to manage repositories and collaborate with others.
-Follow these simple steps to get started:
+This script is for webhooks, Follow these simple steps to get started:

 # Installation: